 Choosing a school is one of the most important decisions that you can make.
 At CRMS we are accepting students who will be kind, hard-working, and passionate citizens.
 We invite you to become a member of our crew.

 Jeff Leahy has worked in independent schools for 25 years, during which time he has served as an instructor of English, coach, and dean of students and residential life.
 Jeff earned his B.A. from Pomona College in Claremont, California, and his M.A. in English Literature from Trinity College in Hartford, Connecticut.
 Prior to his arrival at Trinity College he played and coached American football in Finland and Holland.
 His teaching tenure has included stops at The Middlesex School (MA) and The Hill School (PA) as an instructor of English and as a coach.
 Most recently he has completed his sixteenth year at Colorado Rocky Mountain School and his eleventh year serving as its head of school.
-Locally he serves on the boards of LIFT-UP, Aspen Country Day School, and the Association of Colorado Independent Schools.
+Locally he serves on the boards of Aspen Country Day School and the Association of Colorado Independent Schools.